 Do you have a kid who loves to read and is always looking for the next good book to read?
 Teacher and father Tim Tibbitts has compiled a list of his favorite books for teenagers and young adults.
 How many has your teenager read?

-My Top 12 Best Books to Read for Teens
+12 Good Books to Read for Teens